Fertility, Pre- and Perinatal Support

 When your mother was inside your Grandmother’s womb she had already created the egg you come from, half of you.
 Your grandmother carried you inside your mothers’ ovaries and your mother carried your eggs as she created you and your ovaries in her womb.

 Women are born with around 2 million eggs but only ovulate about 400 over a life time.
 We start developing follicles 4 to 6 months before ovulation so what you were doing several months ago will affect the quality of the egg you release this month.

 Abdominal Therapy is becoming increasingly popular with women and couples on fertility journeys.
 To be able to conceive the longed for child, most important are healthy bodies of the parents, both physical and emotional, a healthy relationship or family support.
 Your current lifestyle produces the follicle that ovulates 4 to 6 month from now.
 So start early to prepare!

-First session on Zoom
+First session either on Zoom or in person

 I will invite you before your hands-on treatment for a Zoom-session which can also include your partner